Native American Purification Ceremonies

 We form a balanced relationship with our Earth, our Self, and the Community of Life around us.

-We offer monthly Public Sweat Lodge Purification Ceremonies (Temazcal) that are open for the community, and everybody is welcome to participate.
+We offered monthly Public Sweat Lodge Purification Ceremonies (Temazcales) throughout 2025, open to the community, and everyone was welcome to participate.

-We also offer private Ceremories for groups upon booking and reservation through this website.
+We also hosted private Ceremonies for groups upon booking and reservation through this website.

 The Ceremony lasts around 60 minutes.

-To help everyone acclimate and get ready, we recommend that participants arrive one hour before the start time.
+To help everyone acclimate and prepare, we recommend that participants arrive 1 hour before the start time.

 Please refrain from wearing any perfume or cologne.